mkejeiri/Events-sourcing/README.md

         //Queue binding to exchange and listen to CardPayment messages
 		//Queues an exchanges are idempotent
 		channel.ExchangeDeclare(exchange: ExchangeName, type: "direct");
-        channel.QueueDeclare(queue: CardPaymentQueueName, durable: true, exclusive: false, autoDelete: false, arguments: null);
+        channel.QueueDeclare(queue: CardPaymentQueueName, durable: true,
+							exclusive: false, autoDelete: false, arguments: null);
-        channel.QueueBind(queue: CardPaymentQueueName, exchange: ExchangeName, routingKey: "CardPayment");
+        channel.QueueBind(queue: CardPaymentQueueName, exchange: ExchangeName,
+						  routingKey: "CardPayment");

 		//tells RabbitMQ to give one message at time per worker,
-		//i.e.  don't dispatch any message to a worker until it has processed and acknowledged the previous one.
+		//i.e. don't dispatch any message to a worker until it
+		//has processed and acknowledged the previous one.
 		//otherwise it will dispatch it to the next worker that is not busy channel.BasicQos(prefetchSize: 0, prefetchCount: 1, global: false);